hero media

 With vines first planted here in the 1800s, Mudgee has contributed meaningfully to Australia’s much-celebrated wine identity.
 Vineyards here are typically blessed with sweeping panoramas, where grapes dominate the foreground – angled to greet the plentiful sunshine, and relishing icy frosts, low rainfall and minimal humidity.

 It’s little wonder then that Mudgee and her surrounds are home to more than 35 cellar doors and 44 grape varieties.
 It’s enough to overwhelm even the most conscientious holiday planner.
-And while all these wineries are excellent in their own ways, in the interest of providing a useful edit, consider this your essential guide to Mudgee for all types of wine lover.
+And while all these wineries are excellent in their own ways, in the interest of providing a useful edit, consider this your essential guide to Mudgee for all types of wine lovers.

 Logan Wines